-Today the internationalization of science requires from researchers intensive engagement in mobility - a lack of positions in one's country strengthens this tendency of searching for employment in other locations.
-Advantages of the mobility are underlined by most interviewees, nevertheless the extensive mobility model is not welcomed - while an experience of working abroad is valuable, becoming a vagabond scientist is seen as counterproductive.
-Mobility is attached to the early stages of the career and young age, and prolongation of this phase is negatively evaluated.
-The advantages and difficulties for female researchers are described in the chapter on "Mobility, migration and internationalization of science": first, the family duties and partner work obligations constitute a barrier to mobility, secondly in dual career couples it is more often women that is expected to give priority to a male partner's career:
+Today the internationalization of science requires intensive engagement in mobility from researchers - lack of a positions in home country strengthens the tendency to search for employment in other places.
+Advantages of mobility are underlined by most interviewees, nevertheless the extensive mobility model is not welcomed - while an experience of working abroad is valuable, becoming a vagabond scientist is seen as counterproductive to effective research career.
+Mobility is part of the early career stages and young age, and prolongation of this phase is perceived negatively.
+The advantages and difficulties for female researchers are described in the chapter on "Mobility, migration and internationalization of science": first, the family duties and partner work obligations constitute a barrier to mobility, secondly in dual scientific career couples it is more often women who are expected to give priority to the male partner's career:

-I was working 11 years abroad on nonpermanent or permanent positions.
+I was working 11 years abroad on non-permanent or permanent positions.
 79_M

 After the PhD, you will normally spend around 15 years with 2 or 3 year-contracts and moving all over the world.
 This is not a very attractive career prospect.
-30_M
+30_M one's post is a lengthy and time consuming process, followed by administrative burdens in grant management, which distracts from scientific activities.
+Still, interviewed researchers stress that the moments when they received a grant constituted usually an important milestone in their careers (confirming excellence), and these were important turning points, and simply allowing them to continue their work as physicists: